PaulMWatt/Alchemy/README.md

 Currently in progress:
  * Cross-compiler support and cross-platform integration with auto-tools.
 Currently the projects are Visual Studio Solutions.
  * Adding support for Clang.
  * Clean up TODO: tags left in the code.
-Place an official exception handling mechanism in place that is disabled by default.

 Soon to follow:
- * Sample applications to demonstrate it's usage.
  * Message converters, to simplify the task of receiving a message and translating it to another format before forwarding it on to the stage of processing.
- * Generate a Wireshark dissector from the Hg definition.